 Notification of Decision

-Official notification of UC Davis internal fellowship offers are sent directly to students via the e-mail address used in the online application.
+Official notification of UC Davis internal fellowship offers are sent directly to students via the online application system .
 The first round of notifications will be e-mailed approximately 60 days after your fellowship deadline.
 Prospective student awardees are not required to accept fellowships offers prior to April 15.
 Because fellowship offers are made in multiple rounds through October 1, you will not be notified if your application was unsuccessful.

 Graduate Program Fellowship Allocation Funds